We see you’re sporting the hottest in pregnancy fashion: the linea nigra. Nice!

 (If you want a real WOW effect, pair it with a gorgeous melasma, or pregnancy mask, and some perfectly darkened nipples.)

-Where do you find this magical line?
-Well, It runs vertically from somewhere near your belly button to your pelvis and is about 0.4 inches wide.
+Well, linea nigra is a dark line on belly during pregnancy, running vertically somewhere near your belly button to your pelvis and is about 0.4 inches wide.